Moving to Taipei || A Guide By Those Who Made The Move

 A note on VPNs

-Taiwan’s internet, however, does not require the use of a VPN to access some of your favourite sites such as Facebook and Netflix.
+Taipei’s internet, however, does not require the use of a VPN to access some of your favourite sites such as Facebook and Netflix.

 So, surf away!

-Things to do in Taiwan
+Things to do in Taipei

 Our first post is about the top things to do in Taipei – the things on the bucket list you have to do.
 These include: